 Be suspicious of all emails, especially e-mails requesting account verification or banking access credentials such as usernames, passwords, PIN and similar information.
 Opening file attachments or clicking on web links in suspicious emails could expose your system to malicious code that could hijack your computer

 Create a strong password with at least 8 characters that includes a combination of mixed case letters, numbers and special characters

 Use a different password for each web site that is accessed

 Only connect to Wi-Fi networks that you absolutely trust.
 Turn off the automatic connect function on your mobile device.
 Never access online services from public Wi-Fi such as cafes, public libraries, etc.

 External Link Disclaimer

-You are now leaving the CommunityBank of Texas, N.A. website.
-CommunityBank of Texas, N.A. (including its directors, shareholders, employees, and affiliates) is not liable or responsible for the content, information, security, or failure of any products or services promoted or advertised on this third party site.
+You are now leaving the CommunityBank of Texas, a division of Allegiance Bank website.
+CommunityBank of Texas, a division of Allegiance Bank (including its directors, shareholders, employees, and affiliates) is not liable or responsible for the content, information, security, or failure of any products or services promoted or advertised on this third party site.

-Notice: Because there is a risk that information transmitted via Internet email could fall into the wrong hands, CommunityBank of Texas, N.A. suggests that confidential information, such as account numbers or social security numbers, not be transmitted via email.
-Instead, please contact CommunityBank of Texas, N.A. directly at your nearest bank branch.
+Notice: Because there is a risk that information transmitted via Internet email could fall into the wrong hands, CommunityBank of Texas, a division of Allegiance Bank suggests that confidential information, such as account numbers or social security numbers, not be transmitted via email.
+Instead, please contact CommunityBank of Texas, a division of Allegiance Bank directly at your nearest bank branch.